Intervention

 Some signs of addiction may include:

-• Sudden changes in personality or regular behavior.
-This can include agitation, irritability, lack of motivation, or mood swings.
+• Sudden changes in personality or regular behavior. (which may include agitation, irritability, lack of motivation, or mood swings)

 • Bloodshot eyes